stefanocoretta/ma-thesis-york/analysis/get-measurements.praat.md

 <<<main loop>>>
 ```

-Now we can create a list of the TextGrid files and create the result file.
+We first need to create a list of the TextGrid files and initialise the result file.
 The extension `_no` in variable names means `_number`.

 ## "strings"
 ```praat